chettrick/stm32cubef4/Projects/STM32446E_EVAL/Demonstrations/readme.txt

 In order to make the program work, you must do the following :
  1 - Open your preferred toolchain
  2 - Rebuild all files
- 3 - Open STM32 ST-Link Utility V3.6, click on "External Loader" from the bar menu then check "N25Q256A_STM32446E-EVAL" box 4 - Connect the STM32446E-EVAL board to PC with USB cable through CN16 5 - Set BOOT0 pin (SW1) to 1 to select RAM Boot
+ 3 - Open STM32 ST-Link Utility V3.9, click on "External Loader" from the bar menu then check "N25Q256A_STM32446E-EVAL" box 4 - Connect the STM32446E-EVAL board to PC with USB cable through CN16 5 - Set BOOT0 pin (SW1) to 1 to select RAM Boot
- 6 - Use "STM32CubeDemo_STM32446E-EVAL_V1.0.0.hex" file with STM32 ST-Link Utility to program both internal Flash and external QSPI memory
+ 6 - Use "STM32CubeDemo_STM32446E-EVAL_V1.2.5.hex" file with STM32 ST-Link Utility to program both internal Flash and external QSPI memory
  7 - Change BOOT0 pin (SW1) to 0, and reset the Board
- 8 - copy the pictures and audio files provided under "Utilities/Media/" in the USB key 9 - Plug a USB micro A-Male to A-Female cable on CN9 connector 10 - Run the demonstration
+ 8 - copy the pictures and audio files provided under "Utilities/Media/" in the USB key 9 - Plug a USB micro A-Male to A-Female cable on CN9 connector 10 - Connect a uSD Card to the MSD connector (CN4).
+11 - Run the demonstration
 -> The internal Flash and the external QSPI memory are now programmed and the demonstration is shown on the board.

 In order to Edit and debug the program, you must do the following